TheGort/thegort.github.io/cv.md

 **Research Assistant (Statistics Education Developer)**

 *University of Toronto Department of Statistical Sciences*
-* Planned and developed a statistics-themed virtual escape room using **R** to promote statistical education
+- Planned and designed an interactive statistics-themed virtual escape room using **R**, collaborating with 30+ team members.
-* Created social media content around ethical practice and statistical literacy resulting in over 3500 impressions and 400 combined engagements
+- Created educational content on statistical literacy and ethical practice, generating 3,500+ impressions and 400+ engagements.
-* Coordinated with professors and 29 other research assistants as a team to ensure smooth release of posts and delivery of the escape room
+- Coordinated scheduling, testing, and QA with faculty and research staff to ensure smooth release of content and delivery of the escape room.

+&nbsp;

 <p style = "float:right;"><b>Aug 2021 - Apr 2022</b></p>
 **Peer Mentor (STA130 Mentorship Program)**